 Our experts also included a word of warning about PointsBetting.
 The format does take a little while to get to grips with, and unsuspecting users can end up losing a lot more money than they intended very quickly.

-Overall, we are big fans of PointsBet New Jersey.
+Overall, we are big fans of PointsBet.
 In a crowded market, we found it to be a breath of fresh air.

 Before you sign up, make sure you check out our links to get the best bonus.

 Yes.
-PointsBet is fully licenced and regulated by the New Jersey Division of Gaming Enforcement, and 100% legal.
+PointsBet is fully licensed and regulated by the New Jersey Division of Gaming Enforcement, and 100% legal.

 Yes.
 PointsBet has a super slick mobile app available for iOS and Android devices which can be downloaded from the PointsBet website or from app stores.

-Do you have to be in New Jersey to bet with 888sport NJ?
+Do you have to be in New Jersey, Colorado, Illinois, Iowa, or Indiana to bet with PointsBet?

 Yes.
-Although you can sign up from anywhere, you need to be physically in New Jersey to place a bet.
+Although you can sign up from anywhere, you need to be physically in one of the states where PointsBet operates to place a bet.

-Does Pointsbet NJ offer a no deposit bonus or free bets?
+Does Pointsbet offer a no deposit bonus or free bets?

 Yes.
-We found that PointsBet NJ has odds and betting lines that are competitive with the other top sportsbook in New Jersey.
+We found that PointsBet has odds and betting lines that are competitive with the other top sportsbooks on the US betting market.